gsn245/hackathon-LLMs/readme.md

 ## Basic examples

+Most of these examples are taken and adapted from [the OpenAI cookbook 🧑‍🍳](https://cookbook.openai.com/).

 You can find these examples inside `examples/basic` in this repository.

 - [A simple query to GPT 3.5 or 4](#a-simple-query-to-gpt-354)